mirror/boost/libs/ptr_container/doc/ptr_container.rst

     const VoidPtrContainer& base() const;

-These allow direct access to the wrapped container which is somtimes needed when you want to provide extra functionality.
+These allow direct access to the wrapped container which is sometimes needed when you want to provide extra functionality.

 A few new functions have been added to sequences::